T.E.S. is a not for profit co-educational prep school catering for pupils from the ages of 3 to 13.

 Yes, depending on the area you live in Kuwait.
 The School provides transportation through a sub contractor.
 All buses have central air conditioning, a driver and a chaperone, seat belts and heavy curtains.
 All drivers carry a mobile phone so that they can be reached by the school administration if necessary, and at least one if not both of the adults on the bus speaks English.

 This depends on the area you live and if you require one or two ways.
-Please contact the Transport office for further information.
+Please contact [email protected] for further information.

 The last bus leaves school at 2:30pm.